keithalewis/math/uf.md

 Trading strategies create synthetic instruments.
 Amounts and values are proxies for cash flows and prices.
-A derivative security is a contract between counterparties for an exchange of future amounts.
+A derivative security is a contract between counterparties for exchanges of future amounts.
 If a trading strategy that produces those amounts exists then its initial value should be in the neighborhood of what a sell side trader quotes to customers.
-A quant's job is to help traders figure out when ($\tau_j$) and how much ($\Gamma_j$) to trade in order to satisfy the contract.[^3]
+A quant's job is to help traders figure out when ($\tau_j$) and how much ($\Gamma_j$) to trade in order to satisfy the contract obligations.[^3]

-When the position $\Delta_t = 0$ we say the trading strategy is _closed
+When $\Delta_t + \Gamma_t = 0$ we say the trading strategy is _closed
 out_ at $t$.
-If no trades are executed after that then future values and amounts will be zero.
+If no trades are executed after that then future amounts and values will be zero.

 If a trading strategy has $A_{\tau_0} > 0$, $A_t \ge 0$